-- Personal Independence Payment, standard or enhanced daily living component,
+- Personal Independence Payment, standard or enhanced daily living component, or

 - Disability Living Allowance, high or middle rate care component.

 You can claim the carer element for Universal Credit if you get Carer's Allowance or not.
-Still, you cannot get the carer element if you are a professional carer and get paid a salary.

 If you are making a joint claim as a couple and both of you care for two or more different people, you could both get an additional carer element.